GC-public-learning/flutter_1st_app/README.md

 - when the cursor is on a widget it's possible to click on the "light icon" in order to make some actions on it. (move, wrap on another widget, etc...)

-- same actions are available on the "flutter outline" on the right of the screen with "android studio"
+- same actions are available on the "flutter outline" tab on the right of the screen with "android studio"